GoogleCloudPlatform/container-agent/README.md

 ContainerVM
 ===========

-ContainerVM is a lightweight [Debian](https://debian.org) image designed to simplify running [Docker](https://docker.io) containers in a Virtual Machine.
+ContainerVM is a lightweight [Debian](https://debian.org) image designed to simplify running [Docker](https://docker.io) containers in Virtual Machines.

 It is composed of:
 - A YAML/JSON [manifest](#manifest-examples) format to configure and run a group of containers